Moodyw03/moodloop-final/README.md

 ## Acknowledgements

-Thank you to my Mentor for not checking even once, the time he was contacted, he didn't even reply stating that he was sick.
+Thanks to my Mentor for not checking even once, the time he was contacted, he didn't even reply stating that he was sick after a while.

 Gratitude to fellow Code Institute students and alumni for their assistance.